EngHuzaifa/Modern-Python-Assignments/Object-Oriented-Programming/Multiple-Inheritance/README.md

-# Smart Home Multiple Inheritance Example
+# Smart Home Multiple Inheritance Example in Python

 ## Overview
 This Python script demonstrates the concept of multiple inheritance by creating a `SmartHome` class that inherits from both `SecuritySystem` and `LightingSystem` classes.